arkovia/acts/arkovia-constitution-act.md

 The process to amend the constitution is as follows:

-1. A proposed change, to which at least `20%` of the total population must vote, with a result of at least `50% + 1` of the population vote-for.
+1. A proposed change, to which at least `20%` of the national population must vote, with a result of at least `50% + 1` of the population vote-for.
 2. There must be no more than 2 current active changes.
 If there are less than 2 active changes, the proposed change will become an active change and move to the next step.
 If there are 2 current active changes, then the propsed changes with the highest vote-for percentage will become active first..
 3. Active changes must undergo a national compulsory vote, where `75%` of the population must vote-for.
 4. The active change becomes an accepted change and is implemented into the constitution.